Cwp1701/ForestAdventure/README.md

 If I were to come back in the future, I would love to implement some art to the project for things like the forest walls and the player.
 I would also like to learn how to implement animation for things like text showing and disappearing as well as a fade for when the player leaves.
-It would also be interesting to explore things like PyGame's audio system for things such as footsteps and forest ambience.
+It would also be interesting to explore PyGame's audio system for things such as footsteps and forest ambience.

 Overall, I am happy with how this project came out.
 However, I do believe I should have dedicated more time to creating art for the game.